fnaumenko/isChIP/README.md

 *template* sample (defined as *template* features score) and automatically adjusted scaling sample (`--bg-all` and `--rd-lim` options);
 * **'amplification'** the selected fragments if required:<br>
 **MDA**:<br>
-1. splitting of each fragment into two random amplicons, copying of the fragment and both amplicons to the output;<br>
+A. splitting of each fragment into two random amplicons, copying of the fragment and both amplicons to the output;<br>
-2. applying step 1 to each amplicon until both of them are longer than the length of the read.<br>
+B. applying step A to each amplicon until both of them are longer than the length of read.<br>
 **PCR**: copying each fragment 2^N times, where N denotes a given number of PCR cycles;
 * **'size selection'**: selection of fragments fitted to desirable size.
 See [Fragments distribution and size selection](#fragments-distribution-and-size-selection);
 * **'sequencing'**: cutting the 5’end of the fragment of desirable length, or the 3’end (by random choice) in SE mode,